MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/CountryRegionMapping.md

 ---
-title: CountryRegionMapping in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: CountryRegionMapping in Cloud for Sustainability shared data model - Common Data Model | Microsoft Docs
 description: Entity storing the region mapping, which is a mapping of a country or region to a user-defined group.
 author: cdm-publisher
 ms.service: common-data-model